stolostron/rhacm-docs/about/known_issues.md

 Learn about Red Hat Openshift Container Platform SCC at [Managing Security Context Constraints (SCC)](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html#security-context-constraints-about_configuring-internal-oauth), which is an additional configuration required on the managed cluster.

 Different deployments have different security context and different service accounts.
-The subscription operator cannot create an SCC automatically.Administrators control permissions for pods.
+The subscription operator cannot create an SCC automatically.
+Administrators control permissions for pods.
 A Security Context Constraints (SCC) CR is required to enable appropriate permissions for the relative service accounts to create pods in the non-default namespace:

 To manually create an SCC CR in your namespace, complete the following: